By 2050, the CCC’s Sixth Carbon Budget calls for 80% of UK electricity from INTERMITTENT WASPPs.

 Offshore Wind by 2050: 95 GW.

 Right now, Seagreen offshore wind farm is in the throws of construction.
 Its 1.075 GW of installed capacity utilises 10MW wind turbine generators (WTGs).
-To meet the 95 GW target, 88 South Kyle-sized offshore windfarms would have to be installed at the rate of 3 per year.
+To meet the 95 GW target, 88 Seagreen-sized offshore windfarms would have to be installed at the rate of 3 per year.
 With an overnight capital cost (OCC) of £3.0 billion each, the total OCC is £264 billion which, spread over the 25 years lifespan of WTGs, equates to:

 £10.56 billion per year.